WiseHands/WiseShop/public/plugins/datatables/extensions/ColReorder/Readme.md

 * Very easy integration with DataTables
 * Tight integration with all other DataTables plug-ins
 * The ability to exclude the first (or more) column from being movable
-* Predefine a column order
+* Predefine a column orderDTO
 * Save staving integration with DataTables